Where to buy the best jeans in Melbourne

 PAM Store Melbourne: streetwear style jeans

 Zip up to the third floor of Curtin House.
 Step into the wonderland that is Melbourne-based Perks and Mini (PAM).
 It’s a white space peppered with concrete sculptures.
 Their international cult favourite pieces hang mystically from the racks.
-Utterly left-of-centre streetwear includes jeans like Bri Bri or the Awa.
-They both have bold, stitched cut-outs to create an irreverent silhouette.
+Utterly left-of-centre streetwear includes jeans like the oversized Floating Awa.
+They have bold, stitched cut-outs to create an irreverent silhouette.

 Corlection: the best men's jeans in Melbourne

 For men who want quality jeans with a subtle twist, head to Corlection.
 This specialty denim store supports slow fashion from Asia and the US.
-Their Momotaro x Corlection Oni-Island jeans are made in Japan and are a perfect example of attention to detail.
+Their Momotaro Indigo x Beige jeans are made in Japan and are a perfect example of attention to detail.
 Dyed a darker indigo, they have a slim, tapered fit and sneaky details.
-Look for the leather patch with the kanji embossed on it.
+Look for the pink selvedge and a leather patch with kanji embossed on it.

 Incu: designer denim